-- Humulin-N, on the other hand, contains a type of human insulin called isophane insulin.
+- Humulin N contains a type of human insulin called isophane insulin.
 It’s an intermediate-acting insulin that takes longer to start working and lasts longer in your body.

 Humalog also comes as Humalog Mix, which contains a mixture of rapid-acting and intermediate-acting forms of insulin lispro.
 Similarly, another product called Humulin 70/30 contains a mixture of rapid and intermediate-acting human insulin.